Constraints on the annihilation of heavy dark matter in dwarf spheroidal galaxies with gamma-ray observations: results and discussion

+Since the strength of the magnetic field affects both the synchrotron emissivity of a single electron, as well as the energy loss rate of the electron during propagation, it can be seen that the value of $B$ in dSphs will have a large effect on the results.
+If dSphs have a larger $B$ value, our constraints will be weaker.
+For the parameter $D_0$, the electrons produced by the annihilation of HDM are fairly energetic and lose most of their energy before they can diffuse efficiently.
+Therefore, the effect of the diffusion coefficient is relatively minor, as shown in the right panels of FIG.~\ref{BD1} (see also Appendix~\ref{app:b}).
+Only at the low mass end of the mass range we are considering (several hundred TeV), the value of the diffusion coefficient will have a certain influence on the results.}

+Other sources of uncertainty include the accuracy of the modeling of the DM halos.
+For example, this paper considers a spherical NFW profile; if it were not perfectly spherical, the results would vary by about tens of percent \cite{PhysRevD.94.063521}.

-As a complement, we also search for the prompt $\gamma$-ray signals of DM annihilation from a larger sample of 15 dSphs and set constraints on the cross section for DM in the GeV-TeV mass range.
-The sample is the same as that used in Ref.~\cite{Fermi2015prl} and is listed in Table \ref{TableII}.
+{Lastly, as a complement, we also search for the prompt $\gamma$-ray signals (i.e., gamma-ray photons are produced by the hadronization or decay of final-state particles, not by secondary synchrotron or IC emission of electrons) of DM annihilation from a larger sample of 15 dSphs and set constraints on the cross section for DM in the GeV-TeV mass range.
+The samples are the same as that used in Ref.~\cite{Fermi2015prl} and are listed in Table \ref{TableII}.
+For this part of the analysis that is concerned with the prompt signals, we model all dSphs as point-like sources to ease of comparison with most of the previous results in the literature.
+Note however that Ref.~\cite{PhysRevD.106.123032} pointed out the limits on DM parameters will be weakened by a factor of $\sim1.5-2.5$ if modeling the dSphs as extended sources.}

 For the case of prompt $\gamma$-rays, the expected $\gamma$-ray flux from DM annihilation can be written as